 Regulation of Oil and Gas Resources - SB 318 by Sen. Richter (R) and HB 191 by Rep. Rodrigues (R) would: define "high-pressure well stimulation" (fracking); preempt local government fracking ordinances; and give DEP broad authority to regulate the industry.
 DEP would conduct a study on fracking and submit its findings to the Governor and the Legislature by June 30, 2017.
 DEP also would adopt rules to implement the findings of the study and recommend legislation if it is needed to protect groundwater.
 The national chemical registry, FracFocus, would be designated as Florida's registry for chemical disclosure for all fracking sites.
-SB 318 passed out of its second committee and HB 191 passed out of the House.
+SB 318 was narrowly voted down in its last committee, but could be reconsidered due to a procedural move.
+HB 191 passed out of the House.